ricardomm7/sample_manager/README.md

 2. Open the project in your preferred Java IDE.
 3. Run the `Main` class to launch the application.
 4. Follow the on-screen instructions to start cataloging and managing samples, or visit the user-manual.

+## Bugs & Opinion
+If you encounter any bugs or issues with the program, please notify me.
+Your feedback is invaluable in improving Sample Manager.

 ## Dependencies